avdstaaij/cpp-init/README.md

    Combined with the object file caching, this minimizes recompilation time.
    The dependency generation is fully automated, so there is no need to manually specify dependencies.
+ - **Multiple source file extensions.**
+   The Makefile can handle the use of multiple source file extensions at once, such as `.cc` and `.cpp`.
  - **Separate release and debug builds.**
    The Makefile has a system to separately build a release and debug binaries, using different compiler flags for each.